-Stenosis can happen above the aortic valve or below the aortic valve, or the valve itself may be stenotic.
+Stenosis can happen above or below the aortic valve, or the valve itself may have narrowed.

 If the aorta or valve is narrowed, the left ventricle has to pump harder to push blood through it.
 To perform the extra work, the muscular wall of the ventricle gets thicker.